Watermelon experts for four generations: How Philadelphia's Carter Melons got their start and became a staple

 With the next generation of Carter men now working the fruit stand, Carter Melons just expanded to a second location at 52nd and Pine streets in West Philadelphia.

 "To honor my father, honor our grandfather.
-Every day that we spend out here together, these are memories that we are creating," said Joshua's nephew, Corey Carter.
+Every day that we spend out here together, these are memories that we are creating," Corey Carter, Joshua's nephew, said.